adrianmoya/es-docs.behat.org/en/quick_intro.rst

 ----------------

-For each step, Behat will look for a matching step definition by matching the text of the step against the regular expression defined by each step.
+For each step, Behat will look for a matching step definition by matching the text of the step against the regular expression defined by each step definition.

 A step definition is written in php and consists of a keyword, a regular expression, and a callback.
 For example: